epic-gateway/true-ingress/src/README.md

 ## Description

 ### Assumptions and Restrictions
-- Have one RX and one TX TC applicable on both EGW and NODE (behavior tweaked by configuration)
+- Have one RX and one TX TC applicable on both Epic and client node (behavior tweaked by configuration)
 - Share lookup maps if possible (no conflicts)
 - Keep it modular in case of future reorganization
 - Actions cannot chain (one TC instance can perform single operation ...
 There may be list of actions, but first match wins).
 There is no hard limitation, why action should not chain, but it would complicate things.
 - Adding `tunnel-id` in GUE ping header + in `TABLE-TUNNEL` and `TABLE-SERVICE`.
 It allows to use multiple `services` in one `GUE tunnel` or one `service` per `GUE tunnel`.
 In case NAT settings change over time, this allows that all affected `GUE tunnels` will remain updated.

-### PFC
+### TrueIngress

-Set of two kernelspace eBPF programs for Traffic Control (TC).
-One attached to ingress and other to egress queue of netwotk interface.
+Set of two eBPF programs for Traffic Control (TC).
+One attached to ingress and other to egress queue of network interface.

 #### Packet Flows (single action)

-- EGW, NODE, CLIENT, EGO - Role
+- Epic, NODE, CLIENT, PureGW - Role
 - RX, TX - ingress or egress TC

 ##### Standard Mode:
-Returning traffic in **NODE** is encapsulated and sent back to **EGW**.
+Returning traffic in **NODE** is encapsulated and sent back to **Epic**.
 ```
 ROLE		ACTION
 -----------------------------
 CLIENT		SEND-REQUEST
-EGW		ROUTE
+Epic		ROUTE
-EGW:TX		ACTION-ENCAP
+Epic:TX		ACTION-ENCAP
 NODE:RX		ACTION-DECAP
 KUBERNETES	PROCESS
 NODE:TX		ACTION-ENCAP
-EGW:RX		ACTION-DECAP
+Epic:RX		ACTION-DECAP
-EGW		ROUTE
+Epic		ROUTE
 CLIENT		RECEIVE-REPLY
 ```
 ##### DSO Mode